The name of the Society shall be ‘The Malvern Family History Society’

 a.
 An Annual General Meeting shall be held during the month of July when the officers shall present their reports.
 Notice in writing of this meeting and the agenda of items to be considered shall be given to members entitled to attend and vote at least 21 days prior to the event.

 b.
-An Extraordinary Meeting may be convened either at the request of the Executive Committee or at the request of 10% or 20 members having voting rights (whichever is the lesser) with prior written notice furnished to the members at least 21 days before the meeting setting out the business to be discussed.
-A quorum at such a meeting shall consist of not less than 20% of the total membership on that day.
+An Extraordinary Meeting may be convened either at the request of the Executive Committee or at the request of 10% with prior written notice furnished to the members at least 21 days before the meeting setting out the business to be discussed.
+A quorum at such a meeting shall consist of not less than 10% of the total membership on that day.
 Except as specified in clauses 8 and 10 below, decisions at the meeting shall be by simple majority.

 a.
 Subject to the following provisions in this clause, the Constitution may be altered only at an Annual General Meeting or an Extraordinary General Meeting of the Society, at which proper notice has been given, such notice to include notice of the Resolution setting out the terms of the proposed alteration.
 The Resolution must be passed by not less than two-thirds of the votes of Society members present and voting at the meeting.